Let’s discover an equitable arts education!

 October-June – Programming and assessment framework will be implemented in schools with the lead teaching artist and any visiting teaching artists.
 Programming will offer Disabled and non-Disabled students the opportunity to experience professional performances and co-create art in workshops.
 Educators will work with teaching artists to develop skills in leading inclusive arts and anti-bias lessons, extending the program’s reach.
 YA education staff will conduct 3-4 site visits/school to support and monitor programming.
 If desired, the funder is welcome to observe programming during a site visit approved by the school.

-This initiative was funded (or funded in part) by an Inclusive Healthy Communities Grant from the Division of Disability Services, New Jersey Department of Human Services.
+This initiative is funded in part by an Inclusive Healthy Communities Grant from the Division of Disability Services, New Jersey Department of Human Services and by a Grant for Arts Projects from the National Endowment for the Arts (NEA)